LTMezzari/view-loader/README.md

 # View Loader
-This is a library that loads all view components of an View into an class.
-For it to work, the names of the ids and variables must be equals.
+This is a library that loads all view components into a class.
+For it to work, the names of the ids and variables must be equal.

-The View Loader can slow down the application, but in many cases, it will be not noticeable.
+The View Loader can slow down the application, but in many cases, it will not be noticeable.

 ```java
 ViewLoader